 Why bother to look forward to any TV, let alone superhero TV?

 Because people need art and beauty to make life as rich and worthwhile as we need it to be.
 At its best, TV is an art form like no other, and even if specific shows sound dumb or boring, we shouldn’t lose hope in the medium.
 We’ve all been surprised before.
-I hated the sound of It’s Always Sunny in Philadelphia the first several times it was described to me.
-I didn’t watch it until Ciara sold me on it, and now it’s my favourite comedy in the whole world.
+I hated the sound of It’s Always Sunny in Philadelphia the first several times it was described to me, and now it’s my favourite comedy in the whole world.
 I thought BoJack Horseman and Orange is the New Black looked stupid and now I think they’re two of the greatest TV shows ever made.
 I thought Jessica Jones would suck, and now I love it so much I’m scared for its future.